 All candidates are expected to conduct themselves in a professional manner as members of this course.
-Preparation in this course reflects each candidate's ability to become a successful special educator.
+Preparation in this course reflects each candidate's ability to become a successful educator.
 At a minimum, candidates are expected to adhere to the following:

 - 1. Attend all classes. - 2.
 Arrive to class on time and stay until the end of class. - 3.
-Take a break from social media and distracting technology during class. - 4.
-Use of computers during class to take notes, access course materials, and participate in class activities is strongly encouraged. - 5.
-Respect others in class and show tolerance for viewpoints different than ones' own. - 6.
-Actively participate in class discussion and activities.
-Everyone's voice is valued and we all have much to learn from each other.
+Take a break from social media and distracting technology during class. (phones on silent, texts and or messages returned during break or after class has ended).

+- 4. Use of computers during class to take notes, access course materials, and participate in class activities is strongly encouraged. - 5.
+Respect others in class and show tolerance for viewpoints that differ from one's own. - 6.
+Acknowledge that each individual is in a different place of skill and knowledge.
+All queries treated with respect. - 7.
+Actively participate in class discussions and activities.
+Everyone's voice is valued and we all have much to learn from one another.
+We are community!

-Program Information
+■ Program Information